lszhou/lszhou.github.com/_posts/2016-02-05-scynNmultithreading.md

 **\# Asynchrony**

 Let go back to your team and try to understand **asynchrony**.
-Suppose your team lead ask you to take James's work as wel.
+Suppose your team lead ask you to take Monkey's work as wel.
 So now you have to work simultaneously for two features.
 What you will do?
 Generally, we will switch between the two features.
-Or for example, if you got a problem in your feature and do not know how to solve the problem in a short time, then you will switch to work on James's feature in order to save time.
+Or for example, if you got a problem in your feature and do not know how to solve the problem in a short time, then you will switch to work on Monkey's feature in order to save time.
 Then when you come with some idea to solve your problem, you will switch back to you feature, right?

 This is called **Asynchrony**.
 My execution does not depends on your execution.
 So another example: